 You might want to bring someone else in because you’ve found someone who can help you with the business.

-Maybe you don’t have enough time or the skills to do the thing which is needed to push the business to the next step.
+Maybe you don’t have enough time or the skills to do the thing needed to push the business to the next step.
 Maybe you need someone with extra experience to help push the company into the next level.

 Bringing someone in to help you grow the business, in return for you giving shares and equity away, can be a good strategy here, if it’s handled right.